Elementary School Faculty

-Nicole says that she is "surrounded by an amazing group of knowledgeable educators and inquisitive students at Sun Valley Community School," and adds, "the educational philosophies, sense of community, and the fact that my own children are students at the school all enhance my experiences at the school."
+Nicole says that she is "surrounded by an amazing group of knowledgeable educators and inquisitive students at Sun Valley Community School," and adds, "the educational philosophies and the sense of community all enhance my experiences at the school."

 When she’s not teaching, Nicole loves to spend time with her family, travel, read, and recreate in the outdoors.

 Hannes Thum graduated from Sun Valley Community School in 2003 and returned to the school in 2009 as a member of the Upper School science faculty.
 Before joining the Elementary School faculty in 2019, Hannes taught Introduction to Biology, Advanced Biology, Sensing Place (an interdisciplinary course he co-teaches with English faculty member Elliot Jacobs), Wildlife Ecology, This is Your Brain, Human Physiology, and Field Biology.
-He also serves as an OLA advisor.
+He also serves as Science Department Chair and as an OLA advisor.